-The number of reported cases of yersiniosis (85) decreased compared to last year, but is still higher than the last few years (Figure 4).
-All reported cases, but one in 2019 were caused by Yersinia enterocolitica.
-One case was infected with Y. pseudotuberculosis.
+The number of reported human cases of yersiniosis (83) was similar compared to last year (Figure 4).
+All reported cases in 2020 were caused by Yersinia enterocolitica.
+Y. enterocolitica O9 was detected in 3 pigs in one farm in 2020.
+Two hares and one dog were positive for Y. pseudotuberculosis in 2020.